0-1CxH/ray-launcher/README.md

 - worker node run `ray.shutdown` and `ray stop` command after cluster starting to be torn down
 - head exits after all worker nodes exited successfully

+### `RemoteModule`

+This is the wrap of `ray.remote` and commonly used actor creation steps:

+- create remote actor of given backend class (if `discrete_gpu_actors is True`, create actors of the same amount of gpus in the reserved resources)
+- export environs for distributed computing if `discrete_gpu_actors is True`, including `"RANK", "WORLD_SIZE", "MASTER_ADDR", "MASTER_PORT", "LOCAL_RANK"`
+- auto detect and export the remote funcs of backend class to remote module itself

+note: (1) the backend class must inherit from `BaseBackend` (2) the auto export remote funcs returns a list of results of all backend actors if `discrete_gpu_actors is True`

 ## Quick Start